Garrosh Build Guide “This will prove useful.”

 Garrosh is a great Hero choice for teams that are in need of a strong frontline and happen to lack a reliable source of crowd-control.
 He works best with Heroes who are able to follow up on his initiations, either with additional crowd-control or large amounts of burst damage.
 One of Garrosh's greatest strengths is the ability to focus his Talent choices around the specific needs of his team, whether they be peel, damage mitigation, or crowd-control in the form of stuns, slows, and repositioning.

-Due to Garrosh's lack of threatening damage, many times an enemy team will try to ignore Garrosh and prioritize more valuable targets such as a support or ranged assassin.
+Due to Garrosh's lack of threatening damage, many times an enemy team will try to ignore Garrosh and prioritize more valuable targets such as a Healer or ranged Assassin.
 Because of this, Garrosh will need to keep an eye on his backline while attempting to zone away potential threats.
 Similar to Stitches, Garrosh specializes in isolating an enemy Heroes from their team.
 Most often this will be done with a quick combo of the stun from Groundbreaker followed by Wrecking Ball, sending an enemy right into the jaws of his waiting allies.
 Keep in mind that a poorly executed Wrecking Ball or Into the Fray can have detrimental effects, so think ahead before sending players flying around the battlefield!

 - 25 May 2019 (talents page): Updated Garrosh's talents and builds due to a major overhaul of the guide.